Overview

 Prerequisites: Recording Messages

 Before calling any compaction method, the conversation must have messages recorded viasdk.conversation.record_message().
-Calling compact() or get_context_for_prompt() on a conversation with no recorded messages returns HTTP 403.
+Calling compact() or get_context_for_prompt() on a conversation with no recorded messages raises a SynapError because no messages have been recorded yet.

 conversation_id must be a valid UUID string.
-Non-UUID strings (e.g. "conv_abc123") will cause a ServiceUnavailableError on the backend.
+Non-UUID strings (e.g. "conv_abc123") are rejected by the server.
 Use str(uuid.uuid4()) to generate one, or pass a UUID you already manage in your system.Quick Start: Get Context for Your Prompt

 For most use cases,get_context_for_prompt() is all you need.
 It returns the best available compacted context in a single call, pre-formatted for injection into your LLM’s system prompt.